MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/state-messaging-description.md

 The green box represents the state messaging system.
 The components inside the box are components that feed information to the system.

-When state messages are received, two things occur.
-First, state messages are stored in the Windows Management Instrumentation (WMI) provider.
-Second, the state system scrapes WMI on a 15-minute cycle (default) for any state messages that haven't yet been sent.
-Then the state system forwards them to the management point.
+When state messages are received, two things occur:

+1. State messages are stored in the Windows Management Instrumentation (WMI) provider.
+2. The state system scrapes WMI on a 15-minute cycle (default) for any state messages that haven't been sent, and then forwards them to the management point.
 The cycle period can be changed.

 In the diagram, the client installation piece is shown separately for clarity.
 During the client installation, the management point is located and targeted for state messages.
-State messages about the client installation are forwarded to the fallback status point (FSP) that's configured under one of the following conditions:
+State messages about the client installation are forwarded to the fallback status point (FSP) (if it's configured) under one of the following conditions:

 - The management point isn't reached.
 - The management point is down for some reason.